Scattering and localized states for defocusing nonlinear Schr\"odinger equations with potential: Mass supercritical case: Construction of the free channel

 which is integrable.
 Finally, for the third term, we can argue by duality to reduce the problem to showing that

 To show this, we perform a propagation estimate with respect to the observable

 Since $\partial_x u$ is bounded in $L^2$ by assumption, $\langle \partial_x B(t) \partial_x \rangle_{t,\phi}$ is bounded in time.
 Taking the Heisenberg derivative, we see that the argument for the terms~\cref{eqn:crosstalk-1-a,eqn:crosstalk-1-b,eqn:crosstalk-1-c} can be easily adapted by placing each of the derivatives on $\phi$.
-(This will result in terms which are \textit{negative} definite due to the integration by parts.
-Since this change effects every nonperturbative term, this does not affect the argument.)
+(Note that the non-perturbative terms will now be negative definite instead of positive definite due to the integration by parts.)
 For~\eqref{eqn:crosstalk-1-d}, we see that

 The last term requires no modification once we place the derivatives on the $\phi$'s, while the first two terms can also be handled similarly using the decay hypothesis on $\partial_x V$.